RifqiSah/aisha-old/README.md

 # Aisha BOT
-A automation Discord BOT using node.js
+An Automation Discord BOT Using Node.js